GambolingPangolin/talks/taproot/slides.md

 Only has to do with the subset of the functionality that validates the shared state.

+# Effects on decentralization

+Bitcoin exists in an adversarial world and treats trust between peers as a scarce resource to conserve.

+. . .

+How does a proposed upgrade effect trust relationships?

+. . .

+Main way to think about this: how does an upgrade change the cost of running a fully validating node?

 # Hard fork example

 One noteworthy hard fork of Bitcoin was Bitcoin Cash, launched in August 2017